openimis/openimis_docs/web_app_vb_user_manual.rst

    `Image 8 - Selected record (blue), hovered records (yellow) - Result Panel`

-  A maximum of 15 records are displayed at one time, further records can be viewed by navigating through the pages using the page selector at the bottom of the result Panel (:ref:`image9`).
+  A maximum of 15 records are displayed at one time, further records can be viewed by navigating through the pages using the page selector at the bottom of the result Panel (:ref:`Image 9<image9>`).

   .. _image9:
   .. figure:: /img/user_manual/image11.png